 Carruthers Field in Benbrook as seen from a Jenny.
 (Photo from Benbrook Public Library.)

-When the young pilots ventured off base, the Canadian fliers were quite popular with the local girls.
+When the Canadian fliers of Camp Taliaferro ventured off base, they were quite popular with the local single women.
 C. W. Hunt in Dancing in the Sky: The Royal Flying Corps in Canada quoted one local woman, a Miss McCluer, as saying, “Many of the girls I knew couldn’t wait to get in their cars to drive to town and would ride up and down the streets to see if they could pick up some of the RFC cadets and officers.”

 The U.S. cadets, to render their Canadian social rivals less appealing to the local women, were said to have started the rumor that the white band that fledgling Canadian cadets wore on their caps indicated that the wearers had a social disease.